Hide in Plain Sight: Reception

 Hide in Plain Sight received a mixed reception from critics.

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars and praised the acting, but ultimately viewed the film negatively, calling it "a frustrating real-life thriller that makes the fatal mistake of being more true to real life than to the demands of narrative."
 Variety also wrote the film a mixed review, stating "Hide in Plain Sight has some of the makings of a good, honest film.
 It tells the true story of a working man's fight against the system, features several poignant moments, and makes a number of political messages in an effective yet unobtrusive manner.
 But in his directorial debut, James Caan never musters the energy or emotion needed to break the unbearably slow, dismal tone."
 Filmink magazine wrote "Caan’s handling of the material is genuinely assured and interesting – he uses lots of masters and long takes (he seems influenced by Claude Lelouch).
 His acting is excellent too, although the script doesn’t quite work; it never seems to make up its mind if it wants to go realistic or Hollywood.

 Production

 The film was Caan's passion project, taking him two years to make.
 It was his intention to release the film without a music score, but MGM executives prevailed.

 Release

 Home media

-Released on VHS: 1981; 1992, MGM/UA Home Video and DVD: 2010, Warner Home Video (Warner Archive).
+The film was released on VHS in 1981 and 1992 by MGM/UA Home Video and on DVD in 2010 by Warner Home Video (Warner Archive).